rsmease/algo-datastructures-notes/interview_topics/javascript.md

 - Allow you to make calls directly on the class
 - Makes sense for methods that apply to a general type rather than an instance
 - Most useful for factory methods that need access to the classes unmutated values
-- Associated with the class that produces the instance, not the istance's prototype
+- Associated with the class that produces the instance, not the instance's prototype
+- C.f.
+Ruby class methods, which are attached to the eigenclass

 ## Spread vs. Rest